junwatu/svh/README.md

 ```
 $ svh serve -n yes -a user:password project_dir
 ```
-You can pass custom subdomain name to via `-s` option.
+You can pass custom subdomain name via `-s` option.
 For example if you type this command

 ```
 $ svh serve -n yes -a shoot:angel -s cross-finger your_project_dir